html-graph/html-graph.github.io/content/canvas/destroy.md

 ## Destroy

-Destroys canvas so that it can deallocate memory.
-After method call canvas can not be reused.
+Destroys the canvas, freeing up allocated memory.
+Once this method is called, the canvas cannot be reused.

 {{< code lang="javascript">}}
 canvas.destroy()